sal55/langs/QBenchmarks.md

 ## Q Interpreter Benchmarks

+(Benchmark results need updating as the 'B' has now evolved.)

-This is testing old and new versions of my Q interpreter ('A' and 'B' in the Reddit post).
+This is testing old and new versions of my Q interpreter 'A' and 'B':

 ### The Benchmarks